it-projects-llc/addons-dev/odoo_backup_sh_google_disk/doc/index.rst

 Creating a Service Account Key
 ------------------------------

-*Note: You need to have a Google account*
+Note: You need to have a Google account with activated access to `Google Cloud Platform <https://cloud.google.com/>`__.

 * `Create new Project <https://console.cloud.google.com/projectcreate>`__ in Google Cloud
 * Switch to the created Project